 What Samsung SSDs are currently on sale?

-The Samsung T7 portable SSD (1TB) is currently going for $246.87 over at Amazon.
-That’s a pretty decent pretty price, considering that other Australian electronic retailers, like JB Hi-FI, Bing Lee and The Good Guys, sell this portable SSD for up to $299.
+The Samsung T7 portable SSD (1TB) is currently going for $149 over at Bing Lee.
+That’s a pretty decent price, considering that other Australian electronic retailers, like JB Hi-FI, Officeworks and The Good Guys, sell this portable SSD for up to $229.

 If you are buying an SSD with the specific purpose of moving your PS4 and PS5 games around, this Samsung SSD is a pretty solid option.
 The Samsung T7 SSD has read and write speeds of up to 1,050 MB/s and 1,000 MB/s, all wrapped up in a slim aluminium package.

-Even from a non-gaming perspective, this portable drive is a great options if your day-to-day life involves moving around a fair few photos and videos with chunky file sizes.
+Even from a non-gaming perspective, this portable drive is a great option if your day-to-day life involves moving around a fair few photos and videos with chunky file sizes.
+You can also snag the 500GB capacity T7 for $99, down from $149.

 The Touch versions of the Samsung T7 SSDs are also on sale.
 These portable SSDs offer the same read and write speeds as the standard Samsung T7, but they also include fingerprint recognition for an extra layer of security.